McShelby/hugo-theme-relearn/exampleSite/content/cont/tags.en.md

 ## Behavior

-The tags are displayed at the top of the page, in the order wich they are enterted.
+The tags are displayed at the top of the page, in their insertion order.

 Each tag is a link to a *Taxonomy* page displaying all the articles with the given tag.